2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Skildpadshek passport check

 An hour later, we arrive at the Skilpadshek border control.
 We check out of South Africa and into Botswana.
 It’s good to know that this can take a long time.
-It can get busy at the border, and they do check your vehicle for illegal things like meat and vegetables.
+It can get busy at the border, and they check your vehicle for illegal things like meat and vegetables.
 We were lucky and got through it in less than thirty minutes.

 After all this, we got hungry.
 So we stopped in Jwaneng and had lunch at the local Nando’s.
 Not very local, I know, but sometimes you don’t have to be too picky.